2kofawsome/full-stack-chessboard/README.md

 # full-stack-chessboard

+Next Tasks:

-- Fixing documentation and code convention clean up
+- Fix documentation and code convention clean up

+- Change SimpleMFRC522 to make it not wait on read()

+- Add file management

+- Listen for buttons/switches

+- Set difficulties

+- Various brains of the program

+- Wait for more packages to arrive